-To avoid a conflict of interest or the perception of a conflict of interest, applicants and those making recommendations will take the following steps when considering or making a recommendation for an ABRP applicant:
+To avoid an actual or perceived conflict of interest, applicants and those making recommendations will take the following steps when considering or making a recommendation for an ABRP applicant:

-- 2.3.1 Ensure that applicant is not a family member, business associate, employee, employer, student or individual involved in a financial relationship with the person making the recommendation. - 2.3.2 Applicants who may have shadowed or been otherwise mentored by a current SAB or RAB may receive a recommendation from that SAB or RAB. - 2.3.3 Although applicants and the individuals making recommendations are authorized to make these determinations, ICAS urges applicants and those making recommendations to err on the side of not receiving/making recommendations if there may be an appearance of conflict of interest.
-If an applicant or person asked to make a recommendation believes a conflict of interest may exist, that person is encouraged to contact ICAS headquarters. - 2.3.4 If an individual submitting a recommendation on behalf of an applicant has been in a business or financial relationship with the applicant or has conducted training for the applicant within the last three (3) years, the applicant will include an explanation of that relationship to the ABRPRC with that recommendation. - 2.3.5 The ABRPRC reserves the right to disallow recommendations that might present the appearance of a possible conflict of interest.
+- 2.4.1 Ensure that applicant is not a family member, business associate, employee, employer, student or individual involved in a financial relationship with the person making the recommendation. - 2.4.2 Applicants who may have shadowed or been otherwise mentored by a current SAB or RAB may receive a recommendation from that SAB or RAB. - 2.4.3 Although applicants and the individuals making recommendations are authorized to make these determinations, ICAS urges applicants and those making recommendations to err on the side of not receiving/making recommendations if there may be an appearance of conflict of interest.
+If an applicant

+- or person asked to make a recommendation believes a conflict of interest may exist, that person is encouraged to contact ICAS headquarters. - 2.4.4 If an individual submitting a recommendation on behalf of an applicant has been in a business or financial relationship with the applicant or has conducted training for the applicant within the last three (3) years, the applicant will include an explanation of that relationship to the ABRPRC with that recommendation. - 2.4.5 The ABRPRC reserves the right to disallow recommendations that might present the appearance of a possible conflict of interest.
 When assessing possible conflicts of interest, the ABRPRC will be directed to err on the side of avoiding even the perception of a possible conflict of interest.

-BASIC AIR BOSS REQUIREMENTS & PROCEDURES
+Chapter 3 BASIC AIR BOSS REQUIREMENTS & PROCEDURES